MD/Master of Science in Health Policy Research (MSHP)

 - Students who require funds in excess of their Direct loan may apply for a Direct PLUS loan.
 Details on this loan and instructions for applying can be found at the PSOM Office of Admissions and Financial Aid.

 Penn Health Policy Research Scholarships:

-The MSHP has one to two Penn Health Policy Research Scholarships available on a competitive basis.
-Each scholarship will cover 50 — 100% of MSHP tuition.
-The scholarship is designed to reduce the cost of the dual degree, so the average MD student would have minimal or no additional tuition costs to pursue the MD/MSHP.
+The MSHP has up to two Penn Health Policy Research Scholarships available on a competitive basis.
+Each scholarship will cover 100% MSHP tuition.
+The scholarship is designed to reduce the cost of the dual degree, so the average MD student would have no additional tuition costs to pursue the MD/MSHP.
 Applications for admission (including scholarships) are due by February 1 of the third year of medical school.
 Contact Dr. Rachel Werner for more information.

 The admissions process for the MD/MSHP program is competitive and requires admission to both the MD and MSHP programs.
 Students may only apply to the combined degree MD/MSHP program after admission and matriculation in the PSOM.
 Medical students at other institutions are not eligible to apply.

 There are two steps to applying: